hainegroup/oceanspy/docs/sciserver.rst

 		$ conda activate Oceanography

-2. Optional: We suggest to use the following configuration commands:
+2. Optional: We suggest to use the following ``conda`` configuration commands:

   .. code-block:: bash